Adorable Carrot Cake Cookies

 Store carrot cake cookies in an airtight container in the refrigerator.
 Chilled, they will be fresh and safe to eat for five days.
 We don't recommend leaving the cookies at room temperature for more than two hours, or the frosting will begin to melt.

-Sure can!
-We recommend freezing them unfrosted.
+They can also be frozen, though we recommend freezing them unfrosted.
 Just place the cookies on a baking sheet covered in parchment paper or a silicone baking mat, and then freeze until solid.
-Then transfer the cookies to a large freezer bag and keep them in the freezer for up to 3 months.
+Transfer the cookies to a large freezer bag and keep them in the freezer for up to 3 months.
 You can also freeze the frosting separately in a food storage container, canning jar, or freezer bag.
 Let both the cookies and frosting thaw at room temperature on the counter for about an hour before enjoying.

 Alternating pattern of soft carrot cake cookies frosted two ways, half with full cream cheese frosting and a frosting carrot detail and half with a frosting drizzle and chopped nuts.